This article was updated on May 1st, 2023

-How to diagnose: if your senior dog constantly barks at nothing or a wall, then he could be suffering from CCD.
+How to diagnose: If your senior dog constantly barks at nothing or a wall, then they could be suffering from CCD.
 Such a dog will also be disoriented, restless, irritable, lethargic, and slow to learn new tasks.

 2. Sensory limitations

-As your dog gets older, his senses weaken.
+As your dog gets older, their senses weaken.
 Most old dogs have at least partial hearing and vision loss which can cause them to start barking more.

-How to diagnose: If your dog is experiencing sensory loss, he will stumble, easily startle, and have changed interests in food.
+How to diagnose: If your dog is experiencing sensory loss, they may stumble, easily startle, and have changed interests in food.